blbadger/blbadger.github.io/logistic-map.md

 $$\mathbf A = \{x_1, x_2, ..., x_i\}$$

-where $i$ is the index of the favored, most probable value.
+where $i$ is the index of the favored value.

 For all pair of elements $(x_i, x_j) \in \mathbf A$, if

 $x_i - x_j \to 0$ and $\frac{d}{dr} (x_i - x_j) \to 0$ as $r$ increases,

 then succsessively larger values of $r$ move (1) from aperiodic to periodic iterations.
 It also appears that if there is (tangential) intersection between any element $x_i \in \mathbf A$ and and either the maximum or minimum possible value of (1) at any given $r$, then a region of periodicity will ensue.

 The idea that tangential approaching of two 'favored' populations implying soon-to-be periodicity is conjectural at this point.